 Franz Wojda was involved in a wide variety of university committees: in 1980 he was elected chairman of the planning commission of the Faculty of Mechanical Engineering.
 In 1996, he was the first chairman of the newly installed Senate of the TUW and speaker of the highest collegial body of universities in Austria.
 As Senate Chairman, he set essential planning accents in the run-up to the installation of a new organizational law and initiated the new mission statement of the TU Vienna: "Technology for People: Developing Scientific Excellence - Providing Comprehensive Competence."

-On his 70th birthday in 2009, Prof. Wojda was appointed honorary senator of the Vienna University of Technology for his services.
+On his 70th birthday in 2009, Prof. Wojda was appointed honorary senator of TU Wien for his services.

-In addition to his activities at the Vienna University of Technology, Prof. Wojda worked from 1974 to the end of 1999 as managing director and shareholder of Agiplan Planungsgesellschaft Wien and since 1981 as owner of Wojda Gesellschaft mbH, Vienna.
+In addition to his activities at TU Wien, Prof. Wojda worked from 1974 to the end of 1999 as managing director and shareholder of Agiplan Planungsgesellschaft Wien and since 1981 as owner of Wojda Gesellschaft mbH, Vienna.
 The companies deal with planning and consulting of projects for industrial, commercial and service companies as well as areas of the public sector (management consulting, project management, organization and information system planning, facility planning and logistics).
 From 1989 to 1994 he built up KPMG Management Consulting GmbH in Austria and was chairman of the management board.

 For the Future of Technology

-As a board member of the TU Vienna Foundation, founded in 2018, Prof. Wojda made a significant contribution to attracting investors for innovative projects and thus securing sustainable support for the development of education, training and continuing education programs as well as research and study projects.
-The TU Vienna Foundation supports research and teaching as well as further education and innovative projects at the TU Vienna.
+As a board member of the TU Wien Foundation, founded in 2018, Prof. Wojda made a significant contribution to attracting investors for innovative projects and thus securing sustainable support for the development of education, training and continuing education programs as well as research and study projects.
+The TU Wien Foundation supports research and teaching as well as further education and innovative projects at the TU Wien.

 A Life for Art